lazy-media/public/Authentik/Discord/Readme.md

 GUILD_NAME_STRING = "CHANGE TO SERVER NAME"
 ROLE_NAME_STRING = "CHANGE TO ROLE NAME"
 ```
-- Click Next to Save the Policy
+- Click `Next` to Save the Policy
-- Create the binding with **NEGATE RESULT ENABLED** and **FAILURE RESULT is set to PASS**.
+- Create the binding with `NEGATE RESULT ENABLED` and `FAILURE RESULT` is set to `PASS`.
-- Click Finish to Save
+- Click `Finish` to Save
 - Bind a second Existing Stage
-- Bind the "default-source-authentication-login"
+- Bind the `default-source-authentication-login`
-- Increment your Order
+- Increment your Order to `10`
+- Click `Finish` or `Update`
-- Go to Policies for the same Flow and add "default-source-authentication-if-sso"
+- Go to `Policies` for the same Flow and add `default-source-authentication-if-sso`

 ## Enrollment Flow Creation
-- Create a new Flow and Name it Discord Enrollment
+- Create a new Flow and Name it `Discord Enrollment`
-- Click on the Flow and click Stage Bindings.
+- Click on the Flow and click `Stage Bindings`.
-- Bind an existing stage and select your Discord Verification Deny Stage created above.
+- Bind an existing stage and select your `Discord Verification Deny Stage` created above.
-- Expand the Deny Stage.
+- Expand the `Deny Stage`.
-- Add your Discord Verification Policy
+- Add your `Discord Verification Policy`
-- Make sure the binding has **NEGATE RESULT ENABLED** and **FAILURE RESULT is set to PASS**.
+- Make sure the binding has `NEGATE RESULT ENABLED` and `FAILURE RESULT` is set to `PASS`.
 - Create and Bind a New Stage
-- Choose User Write Stage
+- Choose `User Write Stage`
-- Name it Discord Enrollment Writes
+- Name it `Discord Enrollment Writes`
-- Checked the box next to Create Users when Required
+- Checked the box next to `Create Users when Required`
-- Uncheck "Create new users as inactive".
+- Uncheck `Create new users as inactive`.
-- Leave User Path Template empty (autofilled later by Authentik)
+- Leave `User Path Template empty` (autofilled later by Authentik)
 - Select the group you want users to go into when enrolled
-- Increment your order
+- Increment your order to `10`
-- Click Finish or Update
+- Click `Finish` or `Update`
-- Bind another existing stage and bind "default-source-authentication-login"
+- Bind another existing stage and bind `default-source-authentication-login`
-- Increment your order
+- Increment your order to `20`
-- Click Finsih or Update
+- Click `Finish` or `Update`
-- Go to the Policy Section of the same Flow and add "default-source-enrollment-if-sso"
+- Go to the `Policy Section` of the same Flow and add `default-source-enrollment-if-sso`

 ## Federation & Social Login Creation + Flows Attachment
-- Navigate to Directory > Federation & Social Login
+- Navigate to `Directory > Federation & Social Login`
-- Create your Discord Federation & Social Login Provider
+- Create your `Discord Federation & Social Login Provider`
-- Under the Scopes Section, enter the following:
+- Under the `Scopes Section`, enter the following:
 ```
 guilds guilds.members.read
 ```
-- At the very bottom of your Federation & Social Login Provider, expand Flow Settings
+- At the very bottom of your Federation & Social Login Provider, **Expand** `Flow Settings`
-- Select your Discord flows for Authentication and Enrollment
+- Select your Discord flows we just created above for `Authentication` and `Enrollment`
-- Under this OAuth Settings Page, I personally also made sure that the USER MATCHING MODE is set to "Link to a user with an identical email address.
-Can have security implications when a source doesn't validate email addresses."
-SET TO MATCH YOUR PREFERENCE.
+- Under this OAuth Settings Page, I personally also made sure that the `USER MATCHING MODE` is set to `Link to a user with an identical email address.
+Can have security implications when a source doesn't validate email addresses.` CHANGE TO MATCH YOUR PREFERENCE.

 ## Add SSO & Flow to Login Page
-- Go back to Flows
+- Navigate to `Flows & Stage > Flows`
-- Click on "default-authentication-flow"
+- Click on `default-authentication-flow`
-- Go to "stage bindings"
+- Go to `Stage Bindings`
-- Edit stage for "default-authentication-identification"
+- Edit stage for `default-authentication-identification`
-- Expand Source Settings at the bottom
+- **Expand** `Source Settings` at the bottom
 - Select your SSO providers that you setup.
 Hold CTRL + CLICK for multiple.